1-62 ADA transfers authority of Patriot mission to 5-7 ADA

 |0

-This work, 1-62 ADA transfers authority of Patriot mission to 5-7 ADA [Image 3 of 3], by CPT Alexander Watkins, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 1-62 ADA transfers authority of Patriot mission to 5-7 ADA, by CPT Alexander Watkins, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT